 For the collaboration to be approved, it must be an active two-way collaboration between the establishment and the relevant stakeholders for the benefit of both parties.

-Hotels and hostels must have a minimum of two (2) active partnerships with local stakeholders.
+Campsites and holiday parks must have a minimum of two (2) active partnerships with local stakeholders.

 During the audit, documentation showing active collaboration with a minimum of two local stakeholders will be checked.